qwaneu/qwaneu.github.io/_drafts/statler-and-waldorf-programming.md

 Rob: "You can have it"

-Me: "no, then I can't hold my coffee."
+Me: "No, then I can't hold my coffee."

 Rob: "Marc, type "less-than p r e"

-Me: "that CSS is rubbish"
+Me: "That CSS is rubbish"

 Me:  "This is more like Statler and Waldorf programming.
 I quite like it."